ridasaleem0/Tetris-Game-using-Python/README.md

   </tr>
 </table>

-Your program does not need to validate its input and can assume that there will be no illegal characters You do not have to account for shape rotation in your model.
+The program does not validate its input for now and assumes that there will be no illegal characters Moreover, the script does not account for shape rotation in your model.
 The pieces will always have the orientations shown above.
 Each line of the input file is a comma-separated list.
 Each entry in the list is a single letter (from the set above) and a single-digit integer.
 The integer represents the left-most column of the grid that the shape occupies, starting from zero.
 The grid of the game space is 10 units wide.
 For each line of the file, the grid’s initial state is empty.